Chiropractor’s Guide to Google Business Profile Listings

 chiropractor google my business listings

-Google My Business (the GMB) is a free service that Google offers for business owners.
+Google Business Profile (the GBP) is a free service that Google offers for business owners.
 It’s a way for businesses to tell Google about their business, and how to find them on Google Maps.

 When a potential customer searches for your business on Google, they can see your listing and information about your practice, which includes things like your: